 Alex Hutchins - Ski Expert"There is some great skiing in Tignes, and some great holiday deals to be had.
-The views from the Glacier are immense on a bluebird day.
+The views from the Grande Motte glacier are immense on a bluebird day.
 Good access from the different villages, though Val Claret was my preferred destination with the whole of the Espace Killy is seemingly on your doorstep!
 Good night out there as well...!"

 Is Tignes the most popular resort for a ski holiday in France?
 We'd find it difficult to argue.
-A huge ski area, cheaper accommodation options compared to neighbouring Val d'Isere, great apres and plenty of unique features and runs, such as the eye of the needle rock feature, Tignes has something for everyone, no matter what your ability.
+With a huge ski area, cheaper accommodation options compared to neighbouring Val d'Isere, great apres and plenty of unique features and runs, such as the eye of the needle rock feature, Tignes has something for everyone, no matter what your ability.

-As there are different villages, the accommodation choices are vast for your ski holiday in Tignes.
+As there are different villages, the accommodation choices are vast for your Tignes ski holiday.
 Coupled with high altitude skiing, a ski break in Tignes is one of the most popular for Brits compared to other French resorts across the Alps.

-Tignes is not known for its beautiful architecture but most people find the granite buildings more than compensated for by the excellent snow record and friendly vibe.
+Tignes is not known for its beautiful architecture, but most people find the granite buildings more than compensated for by the excellent snow record, vast ski area and friendly vibe.
 Numerous bars and restaurants provide a relaxed nightlife with each village having its' own character.
 Where you spend most of your time will probably depend on where you are staying but there are free buses that run between the different areas.

 SKI AREA OVERVIEW